THE BLUE JOHN STONE EXPERIENCE

 Learn about the geological formation of caves within the Peak District National Park and meet the family who own and care for the mine.

-Go prospecting for your own piece of Blue John stone in the mines here at Treak Cliff Cavern.
+Go prospecting on the spoil heap for your own piece of Blue John stone in the mines here at Treak Cliff Cavern.
 Our expert craftspeople will guide you through polishing your selection and you’ll also be able to choose additional pieces from the workshop to make into a window hanger and a piece of silver-mounted jewellery.

 Places are strictly limited – for booking information please see below.

 See areas in the mines and caves normally accessible to the public.

 What will you do at the Blue John Stone Experience?